Specifying A Filter Bag

-Most dust collectors have been upgraded over the years due to the need for new permits which called for reconfiguration of the bag house in which case OEM configurations will have changed.
-Because of this you will need to obtain accurate measurements for your filters before ordering replacement filter bags.
+Most dust collectors have been upgraded over the years rather than replaced due to the need for new permits and the hassles with that process.
+That creates issues where OEM configurations will have changed.
+Because of this you likely will need to obtain accurate measurements for your filters before ordering replacement filters.

-If you currently have filter bags installed that are functioning properly, you can pull out one of those bags to get the proper measurements for your replacement order. (spare bags not yet used can also be measured if available) If you are removing a used bag to measure, please be sure to use all necessary precautionary measures set in place prior to removal (i.e. – gloves, protective garments, & respiratory equipment if needed) It is best not to pull the numbers off the unit because of possible changes to the configurations.
+If you currently have filters installed that are functioning properly, you can pull out one of those filter to get the proper measurements for your replacement order. (spare filters not yet used can also be measured if available) If you are removing a used bag to measure, please be sure to use all necessary precautionary measures set in place prior to removal (i.e. – gloves, protective garments, & respiratory equipment if needed).
 To see a simple video demonstration on how to measurea couple of types of filter bags, go to our Downloads page to choose which video you wish to see.

 The top and bottom construction of a filter bag involves a variety of possible configurations.
 The type of cleaning process used by the dust collector determines which configurations will be used in the design of the filter bag.

 MECHANICAL CLEANING (SHAKER) BAG HOUSES - usually found in critical applications

 REVERSE AIR BAGHOUSES - usually found in large air handling environments such as power plants and cement plants although they do have uses in a variety of industries.